 2) Make forms aesthetically pleasing

 The content of a form is not the only thing a brand should keep in mind.
 The form design also has an impact on how consumers respond to it.
 According to studies, 75% of consumers admit to making judgements about a company’s credibility based on the appearance of their website.
+A successful eCommerce website is easy to navigate whilst still being pleasing to look at.

 Although forms are only a small part of a website, it is important to note that they are the element that requires the most from a customer.
-The majority of a website just requires a customer to browse and not make any decisions, however, forms ask for customers to commit and fill out information.
+The majority of a website just requires a customer to browse and not make any decisions.
+However, forms ask for customers to commit and fill out information.

 Best practices for ensuring forms are aesthetically pleasing include: